WSPD: FM and TV Stations

 In 1946, WSPD added a sister station, WSPD-FM 101.5 MHz (now WRVF).
 And in 1948, WSPD-TV went on the air.
 The TV station's call letters changed to WTVG in 1979 when the radio stations were sold off to Wood Broadcasting, and Storer Broadcasting retained control of the TV station.
 An FCC regulation at the time dictated that TV and radio stations in the same market, but with different ownership, had to have differing call signs.

 WSPD was the flagship station of Storer Broadcasting until late 1979, when it was spun off to "WSPD, Inc." Toledo Broadcasting Inc. acquired the station in 1986; eventually it would be sold to Jacor, which sold the station in 1999 to iHeartMedia, Inc. (formerly Clear Channel Communications).
-In the early 1990s as well as across the country radio consolidation affected the small independent stations, WSPD transitioned from a full-service adult contemporary/MOR station to its current corporate news/talk format - mainly with an slight partisan conservative focus - and became known as "News Radio 1370 WSPD."
+In the early 1990s as well as across the country radio consolidation affected the small independent stations, WSPD transitioned from a full-service adult contemporary/MOR station to its current corporate news/talk format - mainly with a slight partisan conservative focus - and became known as "News Radio 1370 WSPD."
 The station went by the slogan "News/Talk 1370" from late 2005 until the winter of 2011.
 The station has since reverted to the "News Radio 1370 WSPD" slogan.